 NOTE 1: A-type and B-type QoS flows must use a different value range for User plane marking.

 The network shall provide default QoS rule to the UE at PDU Session establishment to facilitate mapping from SDFs to 5G QoS flow.
 In addition, pre-authorized QoS rules may be provided to the UE.
+The network may also indicate whether reflective QoS applies per 5G QoS Flow is part of the QoS rule.
+If the UE determines that there is a conflict between the pre-authorized rules (explicitly signalled over NAS) and reflective QoS (implicitly derived based on DL traffic), then the UE always considers the latest received rules to take precedence and replaces previously stored rules with the newly received rules.
+The UE shall perform the mapping between SDFs and 5G QoS flow based on the latest mapping rules provided by the network.
+If neither pre-authorized QoS rule nor implicitly derived QoS rule is available, the UE shall perform the mapping between SDFs and 5G QoS flow based on default QoS rule.

-The network may also indicate whether reflective QoS applies per 5G QoS Flow is part of the QoS rule.Following characteristics apply for processing of Downlink traffic:
+Following characteristics apply for processing of Downlink traffic:

 - UPF maps Service data flow (SDF) to QoS flows